agdturner/ccg-math/README.md

 https://repo1.maven.org/maven2/io/github/agdturner/agdt-java-math/1.1.0/agdt-java-math-1.1.0.jar

 ## Development Roadmap
-### Version 1.0.x
-- No longer supported.
-### Version 1.1.x
-- For bug fixes.
-- These will be released on a best effort basis until a subsequent release is made.
-### Version 1.2.x
+### Version 1.3
-Work being considered:
-- Deprecatation of methods that are superseeded or no longer useful.
-- Extend unit test coverage and detail.
-- This list may be updated in due course...
-A SNAPSOT version of this will be made available in due course...
+Compare and contract with https://github.com/eobermuhlner/big-math A SNAPSOT version of this will be made available in due course...

 ## Dependencies
 - Please see the pom.xml or maven central for details.
-- Currently there are no third party dependencies except for unit testing.
+- Currently there are no third party dependencies except for testing.

 ## Contributions
 - Please raise issues in the usual way.
-- Please liaise with the developer about contributing to development.
+- Please email Andy about contributing to development (email address in the POM).

 ## LICENCE
 - APACHE LICENSE, VERSION 2.0: https://www.apache.org/licenses/LICENSE-2.0